krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

 dp[i] = dp[i-1] + dp[i-2]
 $$

-This means that in the stair climbing problem, there exists a recurrence relation among the subproblems, **the solution to the original problem can be constructed from the solutions to the subproblems**.
+This means that in the stair climbing problem, there exists a recurrence relation among the subproblems, and **the solution to the original problem can be constructed from the solutions to the subproblems**.
 Figure 14-2 illustrates this recurrence relation.

 ![Recurrence relation for the number of ways](intro_to_dynamic_programming.assets/climbing_stairs_state_transfer.png){ class="animation-figure" }